databyricardo/End-to-End-SQL-Analytics-Project/README.md

 # End-to-End SQL Analytics Project

-This project demonstrates a complete SQL-based analytics workflow, showcasing how to explore, analyze, and report on data using best practices in structured query development.
-Built for data analysts and business intelligence professionals, it covers everything from database profiling to performance evaluation and reporting.
+This project demonstrates a complete SQL-based analytics workflow—from database creation to advanced reporting.
+Designed for data analysts and BI professionals, it provides a structured, modular approach to explore, analyze, and extract actionable insights from a sales dataset.
+Each SQL script focuses on a specific analytical task, showcasing best practices and real-world business logic.

 ---